List of Madam Secretary characters: Henry McCord

 Professor (Dr.) Henry McCord is the husband of United States Secretary of State Elizabeth McCord and the father of Stevie, Alison, and Jason McCord.
-Upon his wife's election as President of the United States, Henry becomes the First Gentleman of the United States.
+He is a retired United States Marine Corps Captain, professor of theology and ethics, and later the First Gentleman of the United States.
 He is portrayed by Tim Daly.

-Born and raised in Pittsburgh, Henry is the son of Patrick McCord (Tom Skerritt), a steel worker, and an unnamed mother.
-He has three siblings: Maureen, Shane, and Erin.
+Born and raised in Pittsburgh, Pennsylvania, Henry is the son of Patrick McCord (Tom Skerritt)- a steel worker- and has three siblings: Maureen, Shane, and Erin.
 Henry is Catholic, and was an altar boy in his youth.

-After graduating from high school, Henry attended the University of Virginia on a scholarship, where he met his future wife, Elizabeth Adams, and was a member of the Naval Reserve Officer Training Corps.
-He was commissioned in the United States Marine Corps after graduation and served five years on active duty.
-He was assigned to the 3rd Marine Air Wing out of Marine Corps Air Station Miramar, and he flew F-18 Hornets during Operation Desert Storm.
+Henry attended the University of Virginia on a scholarship, where he met his future wife, Elizabeth Adams, and was a member of the Naval Reserve Officer Training Corps.
+He was commissioned in the United States Marine Corps after graduation and served five years on active duty, during which he was assigned to the 3rd Marine Air Wing out of Marine Corps Air Station Miramar and flew F/A-18 Hornets during Operation Desert Storm.
 Henry mustered out of the Corps with the rank of Captain.

-After leaving the Marines, Henry returned to academia, where he earned his Ph.D. in Philosophy and became a world-renowned religious scholar.
-He has published eight books (as of the first season).
-He has worked as a professor at the University of Virginia, Georgetown University, and the National War College, where he serves as chairman of the newly created Military Ethics Department.
+After leaving the Marines, Henry returned to academia, where he earned his Ph.D. in Philosophy and became a renowned religious scholar.
+He has published eight books (as of the first season) and has worked as a professor at the University of Virginia, Georgetown University, and the National War College, where he serves as chairman of the Military Ethics Department.

 Not long after his wife was appointed Secretary of State, Henry found himself back in government service, working for, among others, the National Security Agency, the Defense Intelligence Agency, the Federal Bureau of Investigation, and the Central Intelligence Agency as both a consultant and an operative.
-At the end of the third season, Henry was named head of the CIA's Special Activities Division.
-He resigned in "Reading the Signs" after failing to receive Congressional support for his operations in Afghanistan, and upon taking his leave, Henry and his team were awarded the National Intelligence Meritorious Unit Citation (having turned down the individual National Intelligence Distinguished Service Medal believing he wasn't in service long enough to qualify for such an award).
+At the end of the third season, Henry was named head of the CIA's Special Activities Division; he eventually resigned after failing to receive Congressional support for his operations in Afghanistan.
+Upon taking his leave, Henry and his team were awarded the National Intelligence Meritorious Unit Citation, having turned down the individual National Intelligence Distinguished Service Medal, as he believed he wasn't in service long enough to qualify for such an award.

 In the fifth season, Henry is hired by President Dalton as his personal Ethics Advisor, which requires him to step down as Chairman of the National War College's Military Ethics Department.

-Conrad Dalton
+Nadine Tolliver

-Conrad Joseph Dalton is the President of the United States.
-He is portrayed by Keith Carradine.
+Nadine Tolliver is the Chief of Staff to the United States Secretary of State Elizabeth McCord.
+She is portrayed by Bebe Neuwirth.